 Calibrating Audio Volume when using Apple Watch and AirPods

-Using the Settings App on your Apple Watch > Tap on Siri > Scroll down to the section after Voice Feedback and you will find Voice Volume.
+Using the Settings App on your Apple Watch > Tap on Siri and scroll down to the section after Voice Feedback and you find Voice Volume.

-In order to do this, open up the Settings app on your Apple Watch, tap on Sounds & Haptics and scroll down to the section ‘HEADPHONE AUDIO’.
+In order to do this, open up the Settings app on your Apple Watch, tap on Sounds & Haptics and scroll down to the section HEADPHONE AUDIO.

 Here you can tap on Reduce Loud Sounds.
 Enable this feature and by tapping on the speaker icon, calibrate it to the decibel levels that you want to use.

-With the introduction of watchOS 7, Siri is faster in its response and overall the performance when it comes to voice detection and response are many times better than what it used to be on watchOS 6.
+With the introduction of watchOS 7, Siri is faster in its response, and overall the performance when it comes to voice detection and response is many times better than what it used to be on watchOS 6.

 We hope that you found this article helpful.
-Follow us for new tips, tricks and tutorials for your Wearables!
+Follow us for new tips, tricks, and tutorials for your wearables!